 As an advocate of peace, Gail spoke and acted for peace throughout her adult years.
 She was a member of a Peace Circle that met monthly for more than twenty five years.
 She volunteered at Loaves and Fishes Family Kitchen, collected local California art, and hiked in the Northern California redwoods.
 Loving children and her many friends came easily.
 She parented her foster son Christian Talli who was one of the greatest joys of her life.

-She speaks of the benefits that education brought to her by saying: “Having a college education is the singular thing to which I can attribute my success and well being.
+She spoke of the benefits that education brought to her by saying: “Having a college education is the singular thing to which I can attribute my success and well-being.
 Because of my education, I have the friends that I have, own my home, have health insurance, have the means to travel, and live with good health and ease.”